-If your video gets corrupted for any reason, you can use the Recoverit Video Repair tool to perform a quick or advanced repair of your videos.
+If your video gets corrupted for any reason, you can use the Wondershare Repairit Video Repair tool to perform a quick or advanced repair of your videos.
 All you need to do is use the following steps as a guide:

-Use the “Drag and drop” option to move your corrupted video files to the Recoverit Video Repair interface.
+Use the "Drag and drop" option to move your corrupted video files to the interface.

 Select "Repair" to start repairing the video files you have added.

-For an advanced repair, a sample video is shot by Recoverit.
+For an advanced repair, a sample video is shot by Wondershare Repairit.
 The sample video is in the same format as your corrupt video file, and it is created from the same device.
-Therefore, Recoverit uses the information in the sample video as reference in repairing your severely damaged video.
+Therefore, it uses the information in the sample video as a reference in repairing your severely damaged video.

 For an effective advanced video recovery, ensure you add the sample video files, and repair the corrupt video once again.
 Next, save the files.

-This article has been able to explain the meanings of MPEG2, MPEG4 and, H264.
-In light of this, these video compression formats have been compared and their differences clearly defined.
+This article has been able to explain the meanings of MPEG2 and MPEG4.
+In light of this, these video compression formats have been compared and their differences are clearly defined.
 You can now make an informed decision on what format to use for your video compression, based on their peculiarities.